Praj-11/ChatBotApplicaton/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.5.

+## Description

+An angular based responsive chat bot web application which helps user to communicate with their contacts.
+Uses faker module to derive temprorary fake data.

+### Features

+* User can add contact using the contact bar.
+* Keep track of messages send by the user in JSON based object

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.